danielkliu07-beep/Image-Finder/README.md

 # Image-Finder
-An online image finder made using Playwright, Langchain, and Ollama.
+An image finder made using Playwright, Langchain, and Ollama, on Unsplash.